List of Gwar members: Since 2011

 In August 2014, Gwar returned at its annual Gwar-B-Q festival, performing with former bassist Mike Bishop in the new character of Blöthar the Berserker on lead vocals.
 Bishop was later joined by Kim Dylla, serving as another new character called Vulvatron, as the band's second lead vocalist.
 She lasted only a few months, however, and it was announced the following May that she had left the band, with Purgason claiming that "Kim did a great job, but we wanted to go a different direction with the Vulvatron character.
 You will absolutely see more of Vulvatron in the future, just not portrayed by Kim.
 There is no ill will, no acrimony, and no drama ... it just isn't what we needed in the character."

 Gwar released its first album since Brockie's death and Bishop's return, The Blood of Gods, in October 2017.
 In February 2019, bassist Land announced that he had left Gwar to return to his home state of Kentucky, in order to "spend more time with family and to focus on [his] driving career".
 When the band announced its Use Your Collusion Tour a few months later, it was revealed that Casey Orr had returned for his fourth tenure as Beefcake the Mighty.

+In November 2023, lead guitarist Purgason announced his departure from the band on his Instagram.

+In February 2024 Tommy Meehan joined the band.